-$$\Delta J = \left| J - (\tilde{J}c + \tilde{J}f) \right|, \tag{4.9}$$ the alignment defect $\Delta J$ has a minimum and right after a local maximum.
-Note that here we deal with a rotational alignment and that is why the deviation $\Delta J$ decreases with total angular momentum.
-Even though, the full alignment $\Delta J=0$ is not possible because of the fact that after the first band crossing the yrast states are of $K\neq 0$ nature.
-However, at the beginning of the second band crossing, one finds that $\Delta J\approx 0$ .
-This approximate alignment is due to the fact that the proton orbital starts to aid more consistently the fermionic angular momentum $\tilde{J}f$ when the neutron S-band starts to interact with the neutron-proton S-band and the proton pair just slowly begins to break.
+Concerning the angular momenta alignment, one remarks that before the band crossings the alignment defect ΔJ has a minimum and right after a local maximum.
+Note that here we deal with a rotational alignment and that is why the deviation ΔJ decreases with the total angular momentum.
+Even though, the full alignment $\Delta J = 0$ is not possible because of the fact that after the first band crossing the yrast states are of $K \neq 0$ nature.
+However, at the beginning of the second band crossing, one finds that $\Delta J \approx 0$.
+This approximate alignment is due to the fact that the proton orbital starts to aid more consistently the fermionic angular momentum \tilde{J}f when the neutron S-band starts to interact with the neutron-proton S-band and the proton pair just slowly begins to break.
 This leads us to the conclusion that the angular momenta of the broken pairs first align to each other and only after that they align with the core angular momentum.
-The last alignment seems to be hindered, as shown in Fig.8 where the angular momentum defect does not decrease after the second band crossing and moreover at some point it starts to increase in parallel with the core angular momentum.
-The increasing behavior of $\Delta J$ at high angular momentum states points to the fact that the rotation at high spins starts to work against the alignment between the core and fermionic angular momenta.
+The last alignment seems to be hindered, as shown in figure 8 where the angular momentum defect does not decrease after the second band crossing, and moreover, at some point, it starts to increase in parallel with the core angular momentum.
+The increasing behavior of ΔJ at high angular momentum states points to the fact that the rotation at high spins starts to work against the alignment between the core and the fermionic angular momenta.